ndcroos/site/about.md

 permalink: /about/
 ---

-Hi!
+Hello, welcome this website.
 My name is Nick.
 Previously, I studied electronics and computer science at Ghent University.

-Internet profiles
-==

 Contact
 ==